 Make sure that your phone has a sufficient battery charge (at least 40%) before you attempt the instructions.
 This should prevent your phone from accidentally switching off during the flashing process and prevent it from bricking.

-How to Install MIUI Fastboot ROM using Mi Flash Tool
+How to Use Mi Flash Tool to Install MIUI Fastboot ROM

 The only things you’ll need to perform this procedure are: